nedbat/coveragepy/doc/cmd.rst

 section of the .coveragerc file.

 The debug output goes to stderr, unless the ``COVERAGE_DEBUG_FILE`` environment variable names a different file, which will be appended to.
+This can be useful because many test runners capture output, which could hide important details.
 ``COVERAGE_DEBUG_FILE`` accepts the special names ``stdout`` and ``stderr`` to write to those destinations.